logicwar/anaconda/README.md

 # [Docker Container for Anaconda 5.2.0][hub]

 This is a Docker image based on osixia/light-baseimage for running  Anaconda 5.2.0.
-It start [jupyter][jupyter] and '*cron*' as services (which will restart after quiting or a crashing).
+It start [jupyter][jupyter] and '*cron*' as services (which will restart after quiting or a crash).

 With over 6 million users, the open source Anaconda Distribution is the fastest and easiest way to do Python and R data science and machine learning on Linux, Windows, and Mac OS X. It's the industry standard for developing, testing, and training on a single machine [Anaconda][anaconda].